rameenrahman/SYSC4001_A3_P2/README.md

 12 Run file (ex. ./a3_p2_a)

-13. Ctrl C to stop running file
+13. Ctrl Z or Ctrl C to stop running file